liberatr/nettv/README.md

     arguments: ['@config.storage', '@event_dispatcher', '@config.typed']
 ```

 The ConfigFactory service is a class that can load Config information out of your Drupal site (Config has replaced `variable_get()` and `variable_set()` in Drupal 8).
 The code above simply maps an alias that can be invoked in a `modulename.services.yml` file with the string `@config.factory`.
 The `@` symbol in this case tells Drupal's Service Container to find the ConfigFactory class, and how it should be instantiated with the `arguments` line.
-The `@config.storage` is another service that knows where to store services on your site - usually in YAML files. `@config.typed` helps to store different data types in config objects, and the `@event_dispatcher` helps to "lazy load" classes so loading code and instantiating objects only happens when the objects are actually needed, which reduces the overhead of your application and keeps the site fast and lean.
+The `@config.storage` is another service that knows where to store variables on your site - usually in YAML files. `@config.typed` helps to store different data types in config objects, and the `@event_dispatcher` helps to "lazy load" classes so loading code and instantiating objects only happens when the objects are actually needed, which reduces the overhead of your application and keeps the site fast and lean.

 Part of the NetTv module will be a `nettv.services.yml` file that lives in your `nettv` module directory: